Elementary Religious Education (Grades 1-5)

 - While in church, all students experienced time in Adoration of the Blessed Sacrament.
 Students in Grades 2-5 who had already received the Sacraments of Confession and Communion went back to Confession.
 If time permitted, volunteers were allowed to go to Confession as well.

 - We appreciate the help of visiting priests who helped Father Metrejean hear Confessions from 8:10 a.m. to approximately 10:30 a.m..
 We also thank Glynn and Tina Stutes and several members of the Catholic Daughters who led several Rosaries while grade levels of children moved in/out of church throughout the morning on Day 10.

 - Old fashioned and modern indoor games (bean bag toss, football toss, ring toss, a few "board games" (Connect 4, Kerplunk, etc.), a borrowed Wii system featuring one of the popular (and age appropriate) dance cartridges, "Pin Jonah in the whale," "Throw 'stones' (ping pong balls) at Goliath," and an indoor game where our campers could race "flying birds" (plastic cups decorated as birds and propelled with air from balloons that the campers inflated).

 - By 10:45, the rotation through five stations had ended and we all gathered in the church parish hall to prepare for Weekday Mass at 11:00.
 After making a handful of "reminder" announcements regarding Mass, all campers and most of our volunteers entered the church for Mass.
 Parents and grandparents were welcome to attend that Mass as well.

 - Once again, the overall consensus is that everyone had fun and learned something new about our Catholic faith every day!

-Make-up Packets for 2017 Elementary Summer Religion Program will be prepared and linked ASAP!
+Make-up Packets for 2017 Elementary Summer Religion Program are still linked below!
+The 2018 make-up packets will be prepared and linked in June!